By Any Other Name (That Feeling)

 04 ICFJ bnrx

-The project is an ambitious intersection of urban music, arts & culture, with high ideals of social justice, human rights and press freedom.
+The Project is an ambitious intersection of urban music, arts & culture, with high ideals of social justice, human rights and press freedom.
 It will present dialogues for healing and action, and create original movement anthems.
 My inspirations are the legendary Studs Terkel (a primary influence as an interviewer/broadcaster and social/cultural critic), and Chicago’s rich history of Black music activism (exemplified by iconic artists like Curtis Mayfield, Oscar Brown Jr., and The Staple Singers).
 I’m also heavily influenced by the brilliance of Don Cornelius and Soul Train.

-The project has been awarded by National Geographic —click “Chicago” on this Nat Geo Project MapChicago DCASE (through the “Arts 77” plan), and the International Center for Journalists (ICFJ).
-Shoots and recordings are currently being planned; I’m following The City’s lead as it cautiously resumes activities.
-Logo tee shirts and face masks are available in the #ASCbrand store at Threadless.com.
+The Project has been awarded by National Geographic, Chicago DCASE (its “Arts 77” plan), and the International Center for Journalists (ICFJ).
+Shoots and recordings are being planned (per a second round of funding), I’m following The City’s lead as it cautiously resumes activities post-covid.
+See the teaser below; the track is Justice Now (interlude) from The #DownNow Project Soundtrack.
+Logo tee shirts are available in my TASC brand store at Threadless.com.